Nutrx™ Technology: Why Smarter Fertilizer Delivery Beats Bigger NPK Numbers

 Three factors determine how efficiently plants absorb applied nutrients:

 Soil chemistry at the root zone.
 The cation exchange capacity of the soil — its ability to hold nutrients in plant-available form and release them to roots — is largely determined by the presence of humic substances.
-Humic and fulvic acids, derived from decomposed organic matter, are the primary drivers of healthy cation exchange.
+Humic and fulvic acids, derived from decomposed organic matter, are among the primary contributors to healthy cation exchange.
 In depleted soils and container mixes, these compounds are often absent or exhausted.

-Root zone biology.
-Beneficial soil microbes convert organic compounds into plant-available forms, produce hormones and enzymes that support root function, and improve the soil structure that allows roots to access nutrients efficiently.
+Root zone conditions.
+Beneficial soil microorganisms convert organic compounds into plant-available forms and support the soil structure that allows roots to access nutrients efficiently.
 Depleted microbial populations mean reduced nutrient availability regardless of what's on the label.

 What Nutrx™ Technology Does

 Nutrx™ technology is GardenIQ's proprietary answer to the absorption problem.
-It's a blend of carbon complexes, humic and fulvic acids, enzymes, and amino acids that is incorporated into every GardenIQ formula — not as a supplement, but as a foundational component of the formulation.
+It's a blend of carbon complexes, humic and fulvic acids, protein complexes, and amino acids incorporated into every GardenIQ formula — not as a supplement, but as a foundational component of the formulation.

-Carbon complexes improve soil structure at the root zone, creating the physical environment that supports both nutrient availability and microbial activity.
-They also directly support root development — soluble carbon compounds are involved in root elongation and the development of fine root hairs responsible for most nutrient uptake.
+Carbon complexes support soil structure at the root zone, creating the physical environment that supports both nutrient availability and healthy root development.

-The combined effect: more of what you apply actually reaches the plant and is used productively.
+The combined effect: more of what you apply reaches the plant in usable form.
 Less is lost to soil binding, runoff, or conversion to unavailable forms.

 Why This Matters More Than a Higher NPK Number